amckennafoster/figshare-api-workshop.github.io/docs/workshop/schedule-fig-ele-user-day.md

 We will walk through these examples together.

-No need for an account or access to your own repository:
+Examples that do not need an account or access to your own repository:
 - [Gather records for one author and output basic record information](../resources/author-report.html)
 - [Search for your institution's name across all Figshare repositories](../resources/institution-search.html)

-For these you need your own account or access to a Figshare powered repository or sandbox
+Examples that require an account or access to a Figshare powered repository or sandbox
 - [Batch format and upload metadata from a Dimensions harvest](../resources/batch-upload-from-source.html)
 - [Retrieve metadata for items in review](../resources/get-review-items.html)
 - [Download metadata and stats for a custom repository dashboard](../resources/example-metadata-download.html)